adeverse/ade4/pkgdown/index.md

 ## Ressources

 Check out the [ade4 book](https://link.springer.com/book/10.1007/978-1-4939-8850-1) and its [shiny application](https://ade4.shinyapps.io/Book/) for a complete introduction to the package and to rerun the code present in the book.
-You can also find some papers to help you understand ade4 methods in the ressource section of the website.
+You can also find hereafter some [papers](http://sdray.github.io/ade4/articles/papers.html) to help you understand ade4 methods.

 ## Shinyapps